memaxo/SummarizeEmail/README.md

 A health check endpoint to monitor the service status and its dependency on Redis.

 -   **Success Response (200)**: A JSON object indicating the status of the API and its connection to Redis.

+### `GET /metrics`

+An endpoint that exposes Prometheus-compatible metrics for monitoring application performance, request latency, and status codes.